hoprnet/docs-rpch-net/versioned_docs/version-Beta/guides/get-started.md

 - **viem:** view a breakbown of the example integration [here.](./using-viem.md)
 - **wagmi:** view a breakbown of the example integration [here.](./using-wagmi.md)

+**Note:** Other example integrations from libraries such as web3.js

-If your project is using a different library you can still use these examples as integration or alternatively, view our [vanilla SDK example](./using-the-sdk.md) for a more barebones approach.
+If your project is using a different library, you can still use these examples for help developing custom integrations or alternatively, view our [vanilla SDK example](./using-the-sdk.md) for a more barebones approach.

 ### Using the RPCh SDK